-Instructions: For your school kitchen, write situations where cross-contact can occur during the flow of food process.
-Then, write what procedures your district uses to prevent that situation of cross-contact.
+Instructions: For your program kitchen, write situations where cross-contact can occur during the flow of the food process.
+Then, write what procedures your program uses to prevent that situation of cross-contact.
 If you have any questions you need to research, write at the bottom.

-Cross-Contact Occurs Procedure for Avoiding It
+CROSS-CONTACT OCCURS PROCEDURE FOR AVOIDING IT

 Receive

 Store

 Prepare

 Cook

 Hold

 Serve

 Store

 Research: